Our vision and mission

 Our reputation as a leader in online child protection and as a progressive employer has been recognised with many awards over the years.

-The story of online child sexual abuse through the words of victims, the people fighting to eradicate it, police, tech companies and even, perpetrators.
+Our podcast tells the story of online child sexual abuse through the words of victims, the people fighting it, police, tech companies & even perpetrators.

 Research from the Internet Watch Foundation on online criminal content and in particular child sexual abuse imagery.